ugyenpenjor1/JSDM-Multispecies-Interaction-Model/Readme.md

 This repo will demonstrate how to load and run the joint species distribution model.
 The codes are annotated for readability.

-For convenience and to remove clutter, the data have been cleaned but for security reasons (globally endangered species) we do not provide GPS locations.
+For convenience and to remove clutter, the data have been cleaned, but for security reasons (sensitive site location + globally endangered species), we do not share GPS locations.

 Specific files included are: